Clinton Community School District (Wisconsin)

 The Clinton Community School District is a school district in Clinton, Wisconsin, Rock County, Wisconsin, United States.
 The district has an elementary (4K-4th grade), middle (5th-8th grade), and Clinton High School (9th-12th grade).
 The school district is governed by an elected school board with seven members, each elected by the electors of the school district as a whole.

 Demographics

-The school district currently has a demographic make-up that illustrates the changing nature of Wisconsin.
-11% of our students are students with disabilities, 6% are students with English language needs, and 37% are economically disadvantaged.
-13.7% of our students identify as Hispanic, 2.5% as Black, 2.5% as other, and 81% as Caucasian.
+11% of students are students with disabilities, 6% are students with English language needs, and 37% are economically disadvantaged.
+13.7% of students identify as Hispanic, 2.5% as Black, 2.5% as other, and 81% as Caucasian.